Sébastien Haller: Youth

 Haller was a France youth international, having represented his country of birth at every youth level and totalling 51 caps and 27 goals.
 He played with the under-17 team at the 2011 FIFA U-17 World Cup in Mexico, scoring in a 3–0 win over Argentina in the opening group game.

 On 14 November 2013, Haller made his under-21 debut, coming on for Anthony Martial in the 57th minute against Armenia in a European qualifier in Toulouse and scoring to conclude a 6–0 win.
 He scored a hat-trick on 25 March 2015 in a friendly win of the same score against Estonia, and he did the same on 10 November 2016 in a 5–1 win over the Ivory Coast at the Stade Pierre Brisson.

 Senior

 In November 2020, Haller was called up to the Ivory Coast national team.
 He debuted in a 2–1 2021 Africa Cup of Nations qualification win over Madagascar on 12 November, scoring his side's game-winning goal in the 55th minute.
 He was called up for the finals in Cameroon, where he scored in a 2–2 group stage draw with Sierra Leone; in the last 16 against Egypt, he was substituted at half time in extra time for Maxwel Cornet as the side lost on penalties.

+In December 2023, he was named in the Ivorian squad for the 2023 Africa Cup of Nations hosted in his home nation.
+In the semi-final match against DR Congo, he scored the only goal in a 1–0 victory, which qualified his country to the final.
+He later scored the winning goal in the final match against Nigeria which ended in a 2–1 victory.